 And before you think it was just a slip of the tongue, he went on Twitter later to actually defend the statement.

 Hey critics, please read what I said and tell me if it’s actually wrong: When the rules were wrongful, it was right to disobey them.
 That’s the comparison to the civil rights movement.

 Look, this... argument is wrong.
 On so many levels.
-It's a false equivalency, federal laws are very different from user agreements, you can't just 'opt out' of racism, sexism, homophobia, ect, and let's not forget: civil rights is about fighting for or protecting people's basic rights and defending their freedom.
+It's a false equivalency, federal laws are very different from user agreements, you can't just 'opt out' of racism, sexism, homophobia, etc., and let's not forget that civil rights is about fighting for or protecting people's basic rights and defending their freedom.
 Selling your stupid app on an iPhone is not a right or a freedom.

 I bet dollars to doughnuts that Tim will apologize sooner or later.
 But in the meantime, he's making it REALLY hard to root for his side of this lawsuit.